Advanced GenomeDK

 Note

 These are just inspirations, you can create any alias and function to avoid repetitive/long commands.
-Find all repetitive stupid stuff you use and wrap it up into the .bashrc file!
+Wrap all your useful repetitive commands into the ~/.bashrc file!

 ## make and cd